joejcollins/rhapsody-angel/queens/sonja.md

 2019-07-06 Looked for the queen but couldn’t find her.
 No signs of swarming but lots of bees, needs another super and a couple more brood frames.

-2019-06-30 Took of the shit brood frames that had drones laid in them and distributed them to the other hives.
+2019-06-30 Took off the shit brood frames that had drones laid in them and distributed them to the other hives.

 2019-06-28 Saw brood and eggs.
 There are rubbish brood frames that had drone laying workers on them.